 While this service was intended for use in cases of serious sickness (remembering that, in times past, many sicknesses fell into this category), some clergy used it more liberally, seeing it as an excellent means of periodic examination of conscience for members of the Church, especially in Lent.
 Indeed, there exist records of some Anglican bishops growing concerned that certain priests were using this rite rather too liberally...perhaps dangerously akin to the Roman Catholic practice of confession!
-Oddly enough, the "official" emphasis in Anglicanism, for all of its reformed intent, continued the medieval coupling of confession and absolution before death so that the individual Christian could face God's judgment with a clear conscience and hope.
+Oddly enough, the "official" emphasis in Anglicanism, for all of its reformed intent, continued the medieval coupling of confession and absolution before death so that the individual Christian could face God's judgment with hope and a clear conscience.

-In the nineteenth century Anglo-Catholic revival, straightforward sacramental confession reappeared in the Anglican tradition for the first time since the Reformation.
+In the nineteenth century, straightforward sacramental confession reappeared in the Anglican tradition for the first time since the Reformation.
 Though not expressly permitted by the Prayer Book, its practice gradually blossomed in many parishes, monastic communities, and other settings.
 This meant that confession was no longer directly linked to sickness and death—a good thing for the wider pastoral ministry of the Church.
 But, it also meant that the model most at hand used at the time of this renewal was the juridical view of confession then current in nineteenth century Roman Catholicism.

 This colored the view of sacramental confession in Anglicanism—partly because of anti-Roman Catholic bigotry, but also out of a deep concern that the obstructive mechanism of medieval “Penance” would undermine the "blessed liberty wherewith Christ has made us free" so valued by Anglicans.
 While Roman Catholicism had produced many clergy with a distinctly deeper, broader, and more holistic view of confession (e.g. the Curé d'Ars), the prevailing view remained transactional, with the priest very much understood as judge rather than witness, representative of the Body, or spiritual physician.

 As the twentieth century wore on the careful study of the Early Church and the confession practices of the Eastern Orthodox churches began to have an impact on Roman Catholic and Anglican views of sacramental confession.
 Eventually, the Second Vatican Council and various Anglican synods, councils, and conventions began to reform the confession rites so that the focus moved from transaction or judgment to healing and reconciliation with baptismal identity.
-When the Episcopal Church put forth its new Book of Common Prayer in 1976/79, it added back (since the Reformation) a separate liturgy of sacramental confession…now called “The Reconciliation of a Penitent.”
+When the Episcopal Church put forth its new Book of Common Prayer in 1976/79, it added back (for the first time since the Reformation) a separate liturgy of sacramental confession…now called “The Reconciliation of a Penitent.”